Medicare Enrolled

 What this data tells you about Dr. Patel

-Dr. Vijay Patel is a hematology in Gainesville, FL, with 18 years in practice.
+Dr. Vijay Patel is a hematology specialist in Gainesville, FL, with 18 years of NPI registration.
 Based on federal Medicare data, Dr. Patel performed 507,088 Medicare services across 6,532 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Patel received a total of $95,850 from 81 pharmaceutical and/or device companies across 350 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in hematology.
 The majority of payments are for speaking programs and promotional activities, reflecting participation in industry-sponsored events.
 Patients may wish to discuss these relationships with their provider.